The weathering of basalt cannot produce quartz sand,

 The logical conclusion is that the meteorites were shielded from cosmic radiation within a large protective body.
 Every stony-iron meteorite tested has provided the same result and it is surmised that their period of exposure has been as short as around one-half billion years.

-The dating of fission tracks is not a precise technique and the destruction of the Lost Planet probably occurred at the Precambrian-Cambrian boundary, which is now thought to have been about 541 million years ago.
+The dating of particle tracks due to cosmic radiation is not a precise technique, and the destruction of the Lost Planet probably occurred at the Precambrian-Cambrian boundary which is now thought to have been about 544 million years ago.
 The major catastrophe at this important contact might not have been restricted to Earth, but one that affected the entire Solar System.

 An influx of comets from the Oort Cloud would have been part of this indeterminate event.
-The comets provided Earth with additional sea water, and additional life (in the form of bacteria and viruses), plus hydrocarbons (which provided sustenance for the bacteria), and which brought about the so-called ‘biological big bang’ of the early Cambrian period.
-By contrast, a sister planet disintegrated.
+The comets provided Earth with additional seawater, and additional life (in the form of bacteria and viruses), plus hydrocarbons (which provided sustenance for the bacteria), and which brought about the so-called ‘biological big bang’ of the early Cambrian period.
+By contrast, a sister planet disintegrated, forming the Main Asteroid Belt.
 That might have been Earth!
+The proximity of Jupiter could have played a significant role in this event.

 The Northern Hemisphere of Mars